"Highly recommended, and look groovy too, as us old-timers used to say..

 They work great, look great, here in Montserrat in the Caribbean.

-The buildings are decagons of 8′ sides, giving a floor area of a little over 500 sq ft – much larger inside than they look outside.
+The buildings are decagons of 8′ sides, giving a floor area of a little over 500 sq ft.
+It is much larger inside than they look outside.
 Inspired by yurt life.

 You will see from the design that there is a steel roof ring to which the 10 main rafters are secured, and the open circle was sized to take the 14″ hurricane [Dade County] vent, which I had specified at an early stage in the project.
 No leaks from 70mph winds, true hurricanes luckily have stayed away from us so far.

-The vents work fine, especially in the heat of the day with the central ceiling fan on slow speed reverse, it pushes a lot of the built up hot air through the vent and drags fresher air in through the almost always open doors and jalousie windows.
+The vents work fine, especially in the heat of the day with the central ceiling fan on slow speed reverse.
+It pushes a lot of the built up hot air through the vent.
+In addition, it even drags fresher air in through the almost always open doors.
 Max summer temp is about 95F, minimum winter (night) 72F.
 Couldn’t say what temperature reduction is achieved as I don’t spend a lot of time with my head in the apex!"

 Blue Aura Vent Installed On A Roof In The Caribbean